AxDSan/ReplyGuy/README.md

 # 🤖 ReplyGuy

-A browser extension that adds AI-powered reply capabilities to your X/Twitter experience.
+A browser extension that adds AI-powered reply capabilities to your 𝕏 experience.
 Built with [Plasmo](https://www.plasmo.com/) and powered by [OpenRouter](https://openrouter.ai/).

 ![ReplyGuy](https://i.imgur.com/jlCiWoT.png)